bastings/nlp1-2017-projects/lm/milestone.md

 - You have your research question(s) clear
 - You have read and understood all relevant literature
-- You have at least one baseline ready (with results)
+- You have results ready that could function as your baseline

 For those comparing different language models:
 - Understand how the data is commonly handled for RNN-style models, see below.